Resource Spotlight

 Disability Resource Center

-Disability Resource Center (DRC) provides resource for students who have disabilities or suspected disabilities.
+The Disability Resource Center (DRC) provides resources for students who have disabilities or suspected disabilities.
 DRC is dedicated to ensuring that every student with a disability will have equal access to our campus and academic programs.
 Through an interaction process with students, faculty and advisers, we assist students individually by providing guidance and determining reasonable accommodations to remove barriers to access.
-In addition, DRC works with the campus community to promote inclusive environment so our community of learners will have meaningful learning experiences.
+In addition, DRC works with the campus community to promote an inclusive environment so our community of learners will have meaningful learning experiences.

 The Disability Resource Center's mission and purpose is driven by principles of Universal Design and the Socio-Political Model of disability.
 Through ongoing exploration and consultation provided to faculty, administration and departments within the University, the Disability Resource Center strives to promote this systemic change.